martinpiper/BombJack/README.md

 		Giving 384 pixel clocks per line
 		Visible portion $008 to $188.
-		The 8 pixel delay is to sync with the 8 pixel delay for sprite data output into the off scan buffer SREAD = Sprite register address (lo byte)
+		The 8 pixel delay is to sync with the 8 pixel delay for sprite data output into the off scan buffer The 8 pixel delay also allows time for the chars and tiles layers to read the index+colour and start shifting pixel data SREAD = Sprite register address (lo byte)

 	Line RH starts at $180